 Now you can have fins for extra speed and have your thighs horizontal for streamlined swimming!

-See all faqs about streamlined forces for faster swimming.
+See all faqs about smooth forces for faster swimming.